 I never read about this in school but I stumbled on it while looking out for some emotional challenges people face in their daily lives.
 What is midlife crisis?
-According to Wikipedia, mid life crisis is briefly defined as a transition of identity and self-confidence that can occur in middle-aged individuals, typically from 45 years.
+According to Wikipedia, Midlife Crisis is briefly defined as a transition of identity and self-confidence that can occur in middle-aged individuals, typically from 45 years.

 This article is meant to draw your attention to the existence of this psychological crisis so you’ll be able to prepare for it, reduce it, manage it when it comes (that’s if you’re still within the age of doing that) or so you’ll be able to manage it if you’re already caught up in it.
-Like every other phenomenon (scientific or otherwise), there are divergent views on whether mid life crisis exist or not.
+Like every other phenomenon (scientific or otherwise), there are divergent views on whether Midlife Crisis exist or not.
 To me, it’s only a common sense that it does exist.

 - Career: Those who suffer career setbacks at their younger age are likely going to be depressed later in life.
-Career setback is a serious shortcoming in life and can hinder every other aspect of our individual lives.
-Career choice is very critical to ones life goals.
+Career setback is a serious shortcoming in life and can hinder every other aspect one’s individual life.
+Career choice is very critical to one’s life goals.
 A wrong career choice might constitute a source of misery in one’s life especially at midlife.
 If one is not able to settle for a career life early enough, there is the tendency that at a certain age, it becomes difficult to fit in.
 At the age of 40, one is expected to have grown satisfactorily to a certain level in a chosen career.
 When this fails to happen, there surely will be psychological crisis.
 We are always advised to discover our career path early enough and grow in it as our years grow.
-This might in one way or another create career fulfillment and reduce crises associated with Career when the time comes.
+This might in one way or another create career fulfillment and reduce crises associated with career when the time comes.

-- Age: A lot of middle aged individuals sometimes behave as though there was something they forgot to enjoy while they were young.
+- Age: A lot of middle aged individuals, sometimes, behave as though there was something they forgot to enjoy while they were young.
 They behave as though they are angry with their age.
 You see them trying to be young.
 Men who suffer from this attach themselves to younger women while women who suffer from this look out for younger boys to hang out with.
 When they dress, you see it in them; when they talk, you’ll be tempted to ask, “Do you think you’re a kid?”
 They want to be young; they are afraid to accept the reality of ageing.
 This could be as a result of late exposure.
 It could also be as a result of unaccomplished goal yet.
 A person who hopes to get married sooner than later won’t be happy growing old.

 - Lack of other Accomplishments: Midlife is a period of looking back to one’s accomplishments in life.
 It is a time to beat one’s chest and say “I have achieved this or that” In Africa for instance, a man is only a man when he is married, has children, builds his own house and most recently has a car.
 He is a bigger man when he is able to train his children and provide for his family.
 Then from that level, he supports the community and gets a chieftaincy title.
 People always look at their contemporaries and what they have achieved in life and as such may throw themselves into psychological crisis if they see themselves as inferior.
 It could be lack of any of the factors mentioned above.
-It could be as result of changes in physical appearance.
+It could be as a result of changes in physical appearance.
 Anything at all can trigger this.